hoangsvit/eplus.dev/cm7u32eoc000c08l71r9nhbmi.md

 ---
 title: "Create a Custom Network and Apply Firewall Rules - GSP159"
 seoTitle: "Create a Custom Network and Apply Firewall Rules - GSP159"
 seoDescription: "In this hands-on lab you'll learn how to design and implement a secure network architecture.
-You'll use Cloud Shell and the command line language gcloud to "
+You'll use Cloud Shell and the command line language gcloud to"
 datePublished: Tue Mar 04 2025 06:03:42 GMT+0000 (Coordinated Universal Time)
 cuid: cm7u32eoc000c08l71r9nhbmi
 slug: create-a-custom-network-and-apply-firewall-rules-gsp159